When investing your vacation dollars, we recommend travel insurance

 2. Coverage for pre-existing medical conditions: pre-existing medical condition exclusion is waived if coverage is purchased within 14 days of your first charter deposit.

-3. Unexpected emergency: illness or death in family
+3. Emergency: illness or death in the family

 4. Lost luggage or delay: forced to purchase essentials…